tyrauber/expo-ssr/README.md

 Less Code, Better Performance, Quicker Development.

-## Status

-[NOT FOR PRODUCTION] In development.
+## [NOT FOR PRODUCTION] Currently in development.
 Dependencies, project structure, etc, may change.
+Server Side Rendering is on the SSR branch.

 ## Expo Instructions